A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 Blue Mesa businesses

-The following companies who operate near the bridge closure are open for business!
+The following companies who operate near Middle Bridge are open for business!
 Learn more about lodging, camping, guided fishing trips and more.

 Things to do at Blue Mesa and Curecanti